rana-alor/odoo-crm-checklist/crm_lead_checklist/README.md

 # CRM Lead Checklist

-Add a configurable checklist to CRM leads to track progress during the sales process.
+Configurable checklist on CRM leads to track progress during the sales process.

 ---